Zayturtle/wazuh-siem-lab/README.md

 ## Conclusion

 This project demonstrates hands-on experience with SIEM deployment, log analysis, threat detection, and dashboard creation in a controlled lab environment.

+##  Key Takeaways
+- Gained hands-on experience with SIEM deployment and log ingestion
+- Learned how to analyze authentication events and detect anomalies
+- Built practical skills in security monitoring and alert investigation